Among vs. Between: What’s the Difference?

 What's a small grammatical difference among friends!
 Or is it something different when it's between friends?

 Right now, we’re in a world of comparisons and differences—political, geographical, and even interpersonal.
-Theodore Roosevelt truly believed that “comparison is the thief of joy,” (and that is not another horrendously misattributed Presidential quote).
+Theodore Roosevelt truly believed that “comparison is the thief of joy,”.
 So, if that’s true, we should at least be able to find some joy in understanding how to compare things correctly.
 Or, more accurately, how to discuss the relationship between or among people.
 Speaking of, is there a difference between those two words, or it is just another pair among the sea of the common word pairs that everyone confuses?

 In the case of among vs. between, the question becomes which one is okay to use in each specific circumstance.
 But is there some hidden difference between the two or perhaps just an ill-deserved air of elitism when you say amongst?
 Just like further and farther (which do have different usages after all!)—have you been using them wrong this whole time?